nikkilr88/egghead-asciicasts/getting-started-with-redux/18reactTodoListExample(Toggling)/18reactTodoListExample(Toggling).md

 </ul>
 ```

 In the user interface, I want the completed todos to appear crossed out, so I'm adding this trial attribute to the list item.
-I'm going to use the text decoration property, which is going to be a line through when todo completed is true, and non when todo completed is false, so I get a normal looking todo.
+I'm going to use the text decoration property, which is going to be a line through when todo completed is `true`, and non when todo completed is `false`, so I get a normal looking todo.

 ``` javascript
 style={{